 Spots for our cooking class is limited because of the size of the kitchen, if you are interested in signing up for next upcoming class, please fill out the reservation form and the Dining office will contact you with more details if there are openings or if you are place on the waitlist.
 If you are on the wait-list, we ask that you come to the event at 6:05-6:15pm to see if there are no shows and room in the class.
 Walk-ins are welcome if we have room in the class, which isn’t always guaranteed.

-Get to know The Chefs!
+Get to know our Executive Chef!

 Sterling Brunch is a long standing Hopkins Tradition for our students, faculty, staff, alumni and anyone in the community.
 Our menu changes with the season and include gourmet items and dessert.
 Join us at Fresh Foods Café to enjoy a delicious brunch and live musical entertainment provided by various performance groups from our campus.